webis-de/summary-workbench/README.md

 # Configuration and Updates

-When pulling a new version it might be necessary to delete the `comparefile_virtualenvs` volume (`docker volume rm comparefile_virtualenvs`), so new Packages get installed.
-By default packages get only installed if the virtualenv doesn't already exist to speed up the startup process.
+Packages get checked and updated on every startup of the backend container.
+This takes some time and is useless, when you know that nothing has changed.
-Alternatively, the installation on every startup of the docker container can be forced by setting the environment variable `INSTALL_ALWAYS="yes"`.
+You can disable this behavior by setting the environment variable `INSTALL_ALWAYS="no"`.
+This can be configured by `echo INSTALL_ALWAYS="no" > ~/comparefile/.env`
-This can be configured by `echo INSTALL_ALWAYS="yes" > ~/comparefile/.env`
+Sometimes a quick fix might be to delete the `comparefile_virtualenvs` volume (`docker volume rm comparefile_virtualenvs`).

 # Used Metrics and Implementations
 - rouge: [pltrdy/rouge](https://github.com/pltrdy/rouge)